2,000 Views0

 • Close contact such as kissing or sharing utensils

-• Contaminated food and water in areas with poor sanitation
+• Contaminated food and water in areas with lower sanitation standards

-• Poor hygiene habits like not washing hands before meals
+• Poor hygiene such as not washing hands before eating

 Diagram showing H. pylori recurrence and reinfection pathways in the stomach lining.